SWM Utility Charges

 * Impervious surfaces are hard surfaced areas that prevent or delay the entry of water into the soil, or cause water to run off faster than under natural conditions.
 Common impervious surfaces include rooftops, sidewalks, pavement, patios, driveways, parking lots, gravel, and other surfaces that impede the natural infiltration or runoff of surface water.

-Surcharges may apply to parcels near lakes and in designated urban growth areas.
+Surcharges may apply to parcels near lakes.

 Exemptions and reductions may be available.